-The general boundaries between the GGB, the Golden Gate National Recreation Area (GGNRA), and the Presidio Trust are shown below (click here for larger map):
+The general boundaries between the GGB and GGNRA are shown below (view larger map):

 Photos of the Various Locations/Jurisdictions

-Southeast End of GGB - GGNRA Jurisdiction on Moore Road to Fort Point
+GGNRA jurisdiction on Moore Road to Fort Point

 Timing, Permits, Agreements, and Fees for Filming and Photography on GGB Property

-The fees for a filming permit/location agreement are as follows (sample filming agreement):
+Fees for a filming permit/location agreement are as follows:

-$10,000 per day for Motion Pictures, Movies, TV Movies, Feature Films, TV Series, Music Videos, TV Commercials, Internet, Website, or YouTube Commercials/Promotions/Films, and any other form of commercial use.
+- $10,000 per day for Motion Pictures, Movies, TV Movies, Feature Films, TV Series, Music Videos, TV Commercials, Internet, Website, or YouTube Commercials/Promotions/Films, and any other form of commercial uses.

-The fee for a photography permit/location agreement are as follows (sample photography use license agreement):
+Fees for a still photography permit/location agreement are as follows:

 Don't Fly Drones at the Golden Gate Bridge

 Drones (also known as Unmanned Aerial Systems) pose a safety and security risk to the Golden Gate Bridge.
 They are banned from flying over or near the Bridge or other District property.
 Look for signs that remind people that drones are prohibited.